 For qualified projects, approval of the project qualification proposal is required from the P3WP.
-Once pre-qualified, the implementing agency prepares a more thorough project proposal that involves more extensive documentation, which must be approved by the RMU, the PPP Authority's Board and, if it meets certain criteria, the Executive Committee of the National Economic Council.
+Once pre-qualified, the implementing agency prepares a more thorough project proposal that involves more extensive documentation, which must be evaluated by the RMU, and approved by the PPP Authority's Board and, if it meets certain criteria, the Executive Committee of the National Economic Council.

 There may be certain additional requirements to be met before project execution.
 Under the federal PPP Act, for example, the private party must also typically incorporate a special purpose vehicle with or without the involvement of the implementing agency.
 In Punjab and Sindh, for projects requiring construction works, the private party must submit a detailed engineering design and implementation plan to the implementing agency for approval prior to beginning construction.26

 In addition to approval from the PPP Authority (or the provincial regulator, as applicable) there may be other regulatory approvals required.
 For instance, if the private party is a foreign investor, the project will also have to undergo a separate approval process under the investment regime.